tardate/LittleModelArt/projects/SciFiAndFantasy/RedEyeSpaceMarine/README.md

 ## The Electronics

-This uses the simple wireless power transmission circuit I've tested earlier in LEAP#597.
+This uses the simple wireless power transmission circuit I've tested earlier in [LEAP#584](https://leap.tardate.com/electronics101/power/wirelessled/).

 The power transmitter is a 1.5V oscillator similar to joule thief circuit.
-As a I discovered later, the device sense protocol of wireless charging mats also powers the circuit beutifully (flashing rather than continuously on).
+As a I discovered later, the device sense protocol of wireless charging mats also powers the circuit beautifully (flashing rather than continuously on).

 ![Schematic](./assets/RedEyeSpaceMarine_schematic.jpg?raw=true)